-One of the impacts of leaving the EU has been that many companies have been hit with duties on their goods making the cost of returns even more nonviable.
+One of the outcomes of leaving the EU has been that many companies have been hit with duties on their goods making the cost of returns even more nonviable.
 Freight has also been stuck at borders or hauliers have not been able to guarantee delivery due to the uncertainty over the paperwork involved.
 Brands that are already struggling to survive through store closures during lockdown are likely to go for the easiest option of burning unwanted stock.
 Large volumes of stock are now returning to the UK as EU buyers refuse to pay the extra surcharges leaving couriers to take them away.
 One brand has stated it will cost almost £20,000 to get their goods back.

 of returned garments end up in landfill or incinerator

 Many retailers are now reconsidering their generous returns policies in light of costs and sustainability.
 Brexit will now also be a big deciding factor on this for big and small businesses alike.
 Return hubs in-store or at other locations are one way retailers are attempting to tackle this problem.
 New technology to analyse the data surrounding returns in order to deal with them more efficiently will be key.
 Some brands are looking into better fit analysis with software suggesting the size when shoppers input their height and weight.

 The solution to lowering the amount of clothing returns created at the consumer end is to adopt slow fashion principles.
 This involves prolonging the life of clothes by choosing high quality clothing in trend-free styles and looking after them.
 This reduces the amount that need to buy in the first place but also encourages consumers to really think carefully before they buy.
 Is it a really necessary purchase?
 Can it be bought from a retailer that is reducing their environmental impact instead?
 Are sustainable packaging and low impact shipping being used?